taupirho/do-you-speak-vi/README.md

 A few useful commands to help you become fluent in the Unix text editor vi.
-Note this assumes know the basics already.
-Make sure you are in **command** mode of vi
+Note this assumes you know the basics already.
+Make sure you are in **command** mode of vi NOT in **insert** mode.
-NOT in **insert** mode.
-If you don't know what that last sentence means, you don't know the basics yet - get learning first!!
+If you don't know what that last sentence means, you don't know the basics yet - get learning those first!!

 <h2>Useful vi commands</h2>